wfsovereign/storybook-addon-comments/README.md

 ## Usage

-Install with: `yarn add storybook-addon-comments`
+Install with: `yarn add storybook-comments`

 Add this line to `.storybook/main.js`: